Summary of Corporate Governance

 Advisory Board

-The Advisory Board, comprising both Japanese and non-Japanese experts, has been established to provide advice to management in general from a broad and long-term perspective, and operates as a consultative body to the Board of Directors.
-The Advisory Board is made up of five to seven outside advisors (currently, it comprises four independent outside directors and two non-Japanese experts) as well as the Chairperson of the Board of Directors (whose seat is left vacant in the case of a vacancy in the Chairperson's post) and the CEO.
+The Advisory Board has been established to improve management quality based on advice offered by external experts, and operates as a consultative body to the Board of Directors.
+The Advisory Board is made up of five to seven outside advisors (currently, it comprises four outside directors and two non- Japanese experts) as well as the Chairperson of the Board of Directors (currently, the Chairperson's post is vacant) and the CEO.
 The Advisory Board is chaired by the independent outside director who chairs the Board of Directors.

 Important matters related to business execution of the Company and the Teijin Group, for which authority has been delegated by the Board of Directors, are decided by the CEO through deliberation in the Group Strategy Committee, which meets at least twice a month in principle, and the Group Management Committee, which meets once a month in principle.
-The Group Strategy Committee and the Group Management Committee comprise the CEO, presidents of the Company's respective business fields, chief officers, and others designated by the CEO.
-The CEO convenes and chairs the meetings of both committees.
-In addition to these members, the committees are also attended by the internal full-time statutory auditors.
+The Group Strategy Committee consists of the CEO, chief officers, and other members designated by the CEO.
+The CEO convenes and chairs the committee meetings.
+The Group Management Committee comprises the CEO, chief officers, general managers of the Company's business units, and others designated by the CEO.
+The CEO convenes and chairs the meetings of this committee as well.
+In addition to these members, the committees are also attended by the internal fulltime statutory auditors.

-- The system should enhance awareness of contributing to medium- to long-term increases in earnings and corporate value.
+- The system should motivate employees to achieve short-, medium-, and long-term management targets, as well as enhance awareness of contributing to medium- to long-term increases in profits and corporate value.

 - The system should be closely linked to the Company's performance and highly transparent and objective.